 Accommodation & Meals

 Accommodation and meals for the weekend are not included in this program.
-The instructors and most climbers stay at the “Icefields Campground” which we highly recommend to facilitate communication amongst the group.
+The instructors and most climbers stay at the “Icefields Campground” which we highly recommend facilitating communication amongst the group.
 Your choices for accommodations include:

 - Camping (preferred): There are two campgrounds in the area.
-Most climbers use the “Columbia Icefields Campground” (recommended), which is a first come, first serve system.
+Most climbers use the “Columbia Icefields Campground” (recommended), which is a first-come, first-serve system.
 In peak summer, it can be hard to find a place if you arrive late in the day.
 The other campground nearby is “Wilcox Creek” for RVs, which can also be used for overflow camping.
 Please note that the Columbia Icefields Campground is not open until mid-June.
 Other options include Thompson Creek Campground and Honeymoon Lake Campground.

 - Glacier View Inn: Those interested in more upscale living conditions can try this hotel, located at the Columbia Icefields Info Centre, though it can be more difficult to communicate with the group as there is no cell service in the area.
 To book call 1 877 442-2623.
 If staying at the Hotel you will need to bring your own breakfast supplies for the ascent day on Monday as the Hotel restaurant does not open before our departure time.

 - Hostels: There are a couple of rustic hostels operated by Hostelling International within a 45-minute drive of the Icefields.
 Beauty Creek Hostel is quite a bit closer than Rampart Creek Hostel.
 You can make reservations by calling 1 866 762 4122.
 Again, communication is more difficult is staying outside of the campground, away from the guides, as there is no cell service in the area.